 If you don’t fancy walking from Settle, the waterfall is easy to access via parking near High Hill Lane and Stockdale Lane.
 On the right-hand side, you can enter Scaleber woods and follow the path to the top of Scaleber Force.
 You can then follow a path down the woodland trail to the bottom to get a closer look at the waterfall from the bottom.

-Get back to nature and take a dip in nature’s jacuzzi.
 The secluded haven is sheltered from the breeze letting in flecks of sunlight from the gaps in the trees giving a warm contrast to the cooler water bubbling around you.

 In full spate, the waterfall is a real treat for the eyes and well worth a visit.
 It’s a great little romantic walk for couples or an incredible day out with the family.
 The Yorkshire Dales’ waterfall is one of our favourites and also landscape photographer, and it’s easy to see why.
 It’s also great to visit all year round.